Russ-Py/Personal-Projects/README.md

 ## Contact Information

 The most reliable way to get a hold of me is by phone.
-I will also respond to emails within two days.
+I will normally respond to emails within one day.

 Phone: 304-650-2271